TykTechnologies/tyk-helm-chart/README.md

 	    ### Custom templates:
 	    - name: tyk-k8s-templates
 	      configMap:
-	        name: tyk-k8s-templates
+	        name: token-auth
 	        items:
-	          - key: template1.yaml # these should be real filenames
+	          - key: token-auth.json # these should be real filenames ending .json
-	            path: template1.yaml
+	            path: token-auth.json
 ```

 You will also need to update the config file for tyk-k8s: